Santa Rita Ranch, Texas

 Santa Rita is a planned community and census-designated place (CDP) in Williamson County, Texas, United States.
 It was first listed as a CDP during the 2020 census.
-It sits on 3,100-acres It is in the western part of the county, 11 mi west of Georgetown, the county seat, and 6 mi northeast of Liberty Hill.
+As of the 2020 census, Santa Rita Ranch had a population of 3,152.
+It sits on 3,100-acres.
+It is in the western part of the county, 11 mi west of Georgetown, the county seat, and 6 mi northeast of Liberty Hill.
 Ronald Reagan Boulevard, a western bypass of the Georgetown area, is the main road through the CDP.

 Demographics

 Santa Rita Ranch first appeared as a census designated place in the 2020 U.S. census.